 So, you’re an entrepreneur.
 Your startup has gained traction with users or perhaps has an initial bit of revenue.
 Your product has received a number of high profile reviews by KOLs, other charismatic founders-of-repute.
 Your team is second to none.
 Great!
-But, are you ready to take on the role of Founder?
+But, are you ready to take on the role of founder or co-founder?
 Are your team members?
 Before answering, consider the implications of decisions Founders must make.

-Let’s start with valuation.
+Let’s start with your business valuation.
 You believe your startup is worth… seven figures?
 Before you decide upon such a number, you have a few things to consider.
 The number you as a Founder chose to use when valuing your startup is the single best determinant of what you will be when your company grows up.
 Your decision thereon, and your willingness to accept the consequences of it engenders either pain or happiness.

 In early-stage companies, the valuation of the enterprise does not reflect the value of the company.
 Rather, it is only how much of your company the investor gets for his investment.
-Valuation at the early stage depends on the type of investor you take money from, and how much money you may need to raise in the future.
+Valuation at the early stage depends on the type of investor (angel or venture capitalist) you take money from, and how much money you may need to raise in the future.
 Simple.
 Quite practical as well, given the relative uselessness of your proformas (that said, you still need them!).
 So you should just pick a number then?

 What about the price that you need to pay for the cash you raise.
 The cost of your startup’s capital, as measured by how much dilution the Founders endure, correlates directly with the size of the requested investment.
 Money from venture capital is expensive by this measure while getting a boost from an incubator is far less so.
 At a minimum, you should determine an amount that can cover one or two failed attempts at reaching the market or 18 months of runway.
 Do you go big, or small?
 Big is expensive.
 Small is slow.

 Before you decide on a big or small raise, think about the repercussions for the people involved in your startup.
 Know that many a venture fails due to failed relationships amongst the team members.
 Talk with your Co-founders about issues such as allocation of capital, both initially and in the future, voting rights, contributions to the enterprise, and economic participation.
 Each will exacerbate any difficulties that arise in relationships between the Founding Team. [i] Further, each of you should consider the biggest issue a Founder does not typically consider – their personal relationship with their startup.
 What a Founder wants, what he needs or can do personally, has a tremendous impact on the team.
 What do you want, and what are you willing to give in return?
-If you have burned all your bridges to get this startup going, or if it is your best way forward for your career, then you will have different views than a Co-founder who wants a quick exit, then retirement.
+If you have burned all your bridges to get this startup going, or if it is your best way forward for your career, then you will have different views than a co-founder who wants a quick exit, then retirement.
 Small raise, big raise respectfully.

 Founders are the driving force that brings to the marketplace new products, services, revenue models; they are essential to our capitalist economy characterised by perpetual creative destruction.
 Yet, from the lens of their own growing companies, Founders can be both a blessing and a curse.
 A Founder’s relationship to the firm and its stakeholders will change along with the need to bring others into the organisation.
 Given a Founder’s responsibility in architecting the firm it is likely that a Founder would obtain a role at the management or board level.
 Many Founders are also owners of their startup; they maintain some level of authority.
 That authority may be augmented through structurally important roles as a member of the management team or board of directors.
 But what of the persistence of Founder influence?
 How, when, why and to what ultimate degree are Founders involved in their firms as they grow?
 Know that all Founders will take their exit, either early or late in the life of the firm.
 How that happens is what matters.[ii]
 How that happens also depends on the amount of your fundraiser.
 Typically, the bigger the raise, the faster the loss of Founder influence.